Battle of Surfaces

-The Battle of Surfaces was a men's tennis exhibition match that was held on May 2, 2007, between Roger Federer, the then top-ranked men's singles player, and Rafael Nadal, the then world No. 2 in men's singles.
+The Battle of Surfaces was a men's tennis exhibition match that was held on 2 May 2007, between Roger Federer, the then top-ranked men's singles player, and Rafael Nadal, the then world No. 2 in men's singles.
 The match was played in the capital city of Nadal's home island, Palma de Mallorca, in front of a home crowd at Palma Arena.
 Prior to the match, Federer and Nadal had long undefeated streaks on their respective surfaces.
-Federer was undefeated for 48 matches on grass whilst Nadal was undefeated in 72 matches on clay.
+Federer was undefeated for 48 matches on grass and Nadal was undefeated in 72 matches on clay.

 Nadal won a competitive match 7–5, 4–6, 7–6^{(12–10)}.
 The event was almost cancelled the night before when the grass surface had to be replaced after being infested with worms.

 Background

 The concept came from the Argentine tennis fan Pablo del Campo who envisaged a hybrid tennis court combining clay and grass.
 He had previously tried to arrange a Battle of Surfaces match between Pete Sampras and Gustavo Kuerten.
 The match was played on a unique court with a clay surface on one side of the net and grass on the other.
 The court cost $1.63 million to create and took 19 days to prepare.
 At the time, Federer had won 48 straight matches on grass courts, going five straight years undefeated on grass, while Nadal had 72 straight wins on clay, going three straight years undefeated on clay.
 Rafael Nadal was also leading the head-to-head between the two players 7–3, with a 5–0 record on clay while Roger Federer had won their only meeting on grass.

 The match was chosen to be played at the Palma Arena velodrome.
 Three days before the match, it was discovered that the grass that was being grown for the court had not grown well indoors and had a worm infestation that led to tennis balls getting stuck in the grass.
 The match was almost cancelled as a result.
 However, it was decided to use grass turf taken from a nearby golf green to replace it so the match could be played.